tbuckley/evals-pwa/README.md

 ## Getting Started

 Create a folder containing a `config.yaml` file (see [YAML spec](https://yaml.org/)).
-It is mostly following the Promptfoo format, with some minor differences.
+It is mostly following the Promptfoo format, with some minor differences. _TODO: document the differences_

-_TODO: document the differences_
+You will then be prompted (ha) to add API keys (or other required env variables) before continuing.
+These will be saved in your browser's local storage across sessions.

 ```yaml
 description: A description